 When creating outlines for fixed-length assignments, you can set the region where students will write their names.
 Creating a name region is necessary for the Manage Submissions step of assigning names to submissions.
 Click the Select name region button to create a name region that covers all relevant student-identifying information.
 If you’ve already selected the region, the button will say Name region selected.
 Just like manipulating a question box, you can drag and resize the box over the desired area of the PDF.

-For fixed-length assignments you will also need to specify the areas where students will write their answers.
+For fixed-length assignments, you will also need to specify the areas where students will write their answers.
 You can do this by resizing and dragging question boxes on your Template PDF.
 You can also create new questions and subquestions by clicking and dragging on the PDF.
+Note that if you ever replace the template PDF, all of your question regions will be preserved.

 When grading an assignment, the viewer will automatically zoom to the region you designated.
 It’s generally helpful to create regions that are slightly larger than the actual area you expect students to use.